 Video Explaining Montessori Toilet Learning

 I love how this video explaining Montessori Toilet Learning shows students toddling around a Montessori infant classroom wearing tee shirts and training pants!
 My extended family thought I was strange for letting my one-year-old wear just training pants around the house.
-To me it didn't make sense to put shorts over his training pants, since it would make it more difficult for him to use the potty and the shorts would get wet if he had a miss.
+To me it didn't make sense to put shorts over his training pants, since it would make it more difficult for him to use the potty and for me to see if his training pants were wet.

 "The children usually don't wear pants until they are successfully using the toilet, and that's just because it is an obstacle to them getting there and being successful."